FajerMubarak/jewelry_search/README.md

-# 💎 Khazeena AI — Visual Search Engine
+# 💎 Khazeena — Visual Search Engine

 A lightweight, production-grade visual search engine for jewelry items.
 Powered by **MobileNetV2 (ONNX)** and **Cosine Similarity**, this application retrieves visually similar jewelry products from a catalog based on an uploaded image or real-time camera snapshot.